Arizona Supreme Court Limits Preemptive Scope of Arizona Trade Secrets Act

 In the underlying case, Orca Communications Unlimited, LLC (“Orca”), an Arizona-based public relations company, brought suit against its former President, Ann Noder (“Noder”), as well as Noder’s new company, Pitch Public Relations (“PPR”).
 Orca alleged, among other things, that Noder had violated confidentiality, non-competition and non-solicitation provisions of an employment agreement and that she had also committed various other torts and/or violated the AUTSA by misappropriating confidential and trade secret information belonging to Orca.

-In a decision handed down by the Arizona Court of Appeals in October 2013 and addressed in a prior alert here, the Court of Appeals found that the confidentiality, non-competition and non-solicitation provisions in Noder’s agreement with Orca were overbroad and unenforceable.
+In a decision handed down by the Arizona Court of Appeals in October 2013, the Court of Appeals found that the confidentiality, non-competition and non-solicitation provisions in Noder’s agreement with Orca were overbroad and unenforceable.
 However, the Court of Appeals determined that Orca’s unfair competition claim which was based, at least in part, upon the misappropriation of confidential information not rising to the level of a trade secret, was not preempted by the AUTSA.

 The Arizona Supreme Court granted review of the case solely upon the issue of whether Orca’s unfair competition claim was preempted by the AUTSA.
 In holding that the AUTSA did not preempt Orca’s unfair competition claim, the court rejected the position taken by various other courts addressing this issue and explained that it was unwilling to displace a common law cause of action “[a]bsent a clear manifestation of legislative intent.”
 Due to the lack of explicit direction in the statutory language of the AUTSA, the court reversed the dismissal of Orca’s unfair competition claim by the trial court.
 Interestingly, while finding that the unfair competition claim was not preempted by the AUTSA, the court did note that it was not deciding whether Arizona recognizes a common law action for unfair competition.
 To the extent it does, however, the court found that such a claim was not preempted by the AUTSA.